-- A) Students from accredited BSW programs will receive credit for all social work courses that they have successfully completed, if the course is similar in content and in sequence to the WCU social work department. - B) Students from non-accredited programs shall have their previous coursework evaluated by the transfer analyst. - C) Required social work courses are accepted from non-accredited programs as electives. - D) No social work course with a grade of C- or below will be accepted. - E) Not all required social work courses will be accepted, unless the student transfers from an accredited social work program. - F) The Social Work Program will not accept transfer credits for field placement and seminars since they are concurrent in the BSW program.
-(Credits will be accepted as elective courses.) - G) All other social work courses not meeting the requirements of the program may be accepted as SWO 199 course credit hours.
+- A) Students from accredited BSW programs will receive credit for all social work courses that they have successfully completed, if the course is similar in content and in sequence to the WCU social work department. - B) Students from non-accredited programs shall have their previous coursework evaluated by the transfer analyst. - C) Required social work courses are accepted from non-accredited programs as electives. - D) Minimum grade of C required for SWO 320, 321, 375, 395, 450, 451, 495, and 496.
+All other required SWO courses minimum C- - E) Not all required social work courses will be accepted, unless the student transfers from an accredited social work program. - F) The Social Work Program will not accept transfer credits for field placement and seminars since they are concurrent in the BSW program.
+(Credits will be accepted as elective courses.)

+G) All other social work courses not meeting the requirements of the program may be accepted as SWO 199 course credit hours.